-Individuals, businesses, and all levels of government need to mobilize to address the climate crisis.
+With only 12 years left to solve this crisis, individuals, businesses, and all levels of government need to mobilize to address the climate crisis.
 We should approach this problem as a community opportunity.
-I will work to embrace a renewable energy economy and reduce energy use to increase energy savings, create jobs and decrease our carbon footprint.
+I will work to embrace a renewable energy economy and reduce energy use to increase family savings, create jobs and decrease our carbon footprint.

 The Rochester City School District graduates less than 50% of students - the lowest rate of New York’s five As a bilingual city school district teacher, I have seen the many obstacles to success our children face.
 From childhood poverty to inadequate support systems, our children struggle with challenges that set them up to fail.
 I will work with the city school district to remove those barriers to success and improve the quality of education.
 I recognize the importance of culturally relevant content and culturally responsive instruction as key to sparking student buy-in in our urban district.

 It is my honor to be fully supportive of endeavors central to the protection and advancement of LGBTQIA rights.
 Every person has the right to live with dignity and to the fullest expression of their identity.
 I am committed to be a leader in fighting to protect and expand those rights.
 I will fight for the rights and advancement of the community and welcome the ideas and visions of all who support equality.